-For the past two decades I’ve been aghast by the quality of the central midfielders at United continuously falling somewhere on spectrum between great or very good; Roy Keane, Ince, Beckham, Giggs, Scholes and yes even Michael Carrick, while not a top rate midfield player, is a pretty good one.
+For the past two decades the quality of the central midfielders at United has continuously fallen somewhere on spectrum between great or very good; Roy Keane, Ince, Beckham, Giggs, Scholes and yes even Michael Carrick, while not a top rate midfield player, is a pretty good one.
 There have been duds over that time, there always is, but crucially they never lasted long.

 As a central midfielder Fellaini isn’t even a dud in the sense that Anderson has been, or Veron was, or Kleberson or Djemba-Djemba were.
 He’s worse than that.
 He moves mechanically, and makes slow decisions whilst in possession.
 He does however know how to use his elbows and his physicality, which is just as well considering there’s little skill or nous to his game.
-The problem is his strengths, as a central midfielder, are of little value to this United side, and the kinds of games belonging to the players who currently populate it.
+The problem is his strengths, as a central midfielder, are of little value to this United side.
 While those players I listed earlier in this paragraph all failed, at least they failed with some semblance of hope that they’d be able to play the brand of football Ferguson demanded.
 Fellaini, thus far, hasn’t even attempted to put up a façade in this respect.
 Not that he could even if he wanted to.
 He’s playing the Moyes brand of football in a Ferguson side, and it’s an ugly and ineffective combination.

 It’s a frightening glimpse into the future for United fans, the signing of Fellaini is the best indicator of the sort of football Moyes aspires to.
 Moyes signed Fellaini, not because he was being ambitious, but because Fellaini’s sort is all he knows.
 Like most middle managers, like Hodgson, Moyes distrusts those who create and who think differently to how he would.
 As a manager, if you don’t understand something how can you hope to analyse or control it?
 How else do you explain his marginalisation of the inventive and skillful Shinji Kagawa, whose ex-manager, Jurgen Klopp, has publicly derided the treatment of by Moyes.
 Most top clubs would love to have Kagawa at their club, like the manager of the club Kagawa left to join United, clearly.